-Ten Tips to Improve Your Resume Immediately
+Resume Writing Tips to Improve Your Resume Immediately

 1. Visually appealing resumes get readers’ attention

-3. It needs to stand out.
+3. Design it to stand out.

 Do not use the regular old Microsoft Word Resume Template!
 Many people get caught in this trap.
-Yes, it may contain a good basic outline to start with, but if everyone uses the same template, then no one will stand out from the crowd, including you.
+Yes, it may contain a good basic outline, but if everyone uses the same template, no one will stand out from the crowd, including you.

 4. Improve your resume by showing the VALUE you can bring.

-While developing an attractive design, ensure that you include all pertinent information: education, credentials, work experience, professional development, etc. Assess the company’s job advertisement, if available, and make certain that you have touched on all required qualifications in your cover letter.
+While developing an attractive design, ensure that you include all pertinent information: education, credentials, work experience, professional development, etc. Assess the company’s job advertisement, if available, and ensure you have touched on all required qualifications in your cover letter.

-5. Double check spelling and grammar.
+5. Double-check spelling and grammar.

 Nothing looks worse on a job application document than someone who either can’t spell or at least use a spell and grammar check.
-If you’re a person who struggles with spelling and proper grammar, it may be a wise idea to purchase a pocket dictionary, thesaurus, grammar guide, or have it proofread.
+If you’re a person who struggles with spelling and proper grammar, it may be a wise idea to use a dictionary, thesaurus, or grammar guide or have it proofread.

 6. Remain consistent between the resume and cover letter.

-7. Proofread a second and third time.
+7. Proofread your resume a second and third time.

-It never hurts to go over your documents more than once; it gives you another opportunity to improve your resume.
-Sometimes you may have missed something the first time, but will have caught it the next go around.
+It never hurts to review your documents more than once; it gives you another opportunity to improve your resume.
+Sometimes you may have missed something the first time but will catch the mistake next time.
 After proofreading it the first time, take some time away from the document to give your eyes and brain a break.

 8. List all contact information on your resume and cover letter.

-At the top of the page write down your full name as you would like it to appear (first, middle, last name; or first, middle initial, last name).
+At the top of the page, please type your full name as you would like it to appear (first, middle, last name; or, instead, middle initial, last name).
 The second line should include a home address, phone numbers (home, work, cell – whichever numbers you would like to use), and an email address.
-Triple check these details.
+Triple-check these details.

 9. Incorporate borders to draw positive attention.

-Don’t use a childish or immature border (i.e. palm trees, pieces of cake, film strip) or one that does not suit your job target.
-If you are applying for an artistic job, you can get a bit more creative, while still keeping it professional.
+Don’t use a childish or immature border (i.e., palm trees, pieces of cake, film strips) or one that does not suit your job target.
+If you apply for an artistic job, you can get a bit more creative while still keeping it professional.
 Remember, the border should not draw attention away from the content of your resume or cover letter.

-10. If you want to improve your resume, hire a professional resume writer, like Candace.
+10. If you want to improve your resume, hire a professional resume writer like Candace.

 You may think to yourself:

-You can review our resume and cover letter samples here.
+Review our resume and cover letter samples.